Star Wars: The Force Awakens: Pre-production

 In May 2013, it was confirmed that The Force Awakens would be filmed in the United Kingdom.
 Representatives from Lucasfilm met with Chancellor of the Exchequer George Osborne to agree to produce The Force Awakens in the UK.
 Osborne committed £25 million of public money towards the film, claiming it was a boost for British culture and its film industry.
 According to production company account filings in the United Kingdom, The Force Awakens ultimately received a total of £31.6 million ($47.4 million) from the government.

 Beginning in September 2013, production spaces at the Bad Robot facility were converted for shooting of The Force Awakens for the benefit of shooting a minor portion of the film in the United States.
 The film's costume designer was Michael Kaplan, who had previously worked with Abrams on the films Star Trek (2009) and Star Trek Into Darkness (2013).
 Film editors Mary Jo Markey and Maryann Brandon, long-term collaborators with Abrams, were also signed.
 In August 2013, it was announced that cinematographer Daniel Mindel would be shooting the film on 35 mm film (specifically Kodak 5219).
-In October 2013, other crew members were confirmed, including sound designer Ben Burtt, director of photography Mindel, production designers Rick Carter and Darren Gilford, costume designer Michael Kaplan, special effects supervisor Chris Corbould, re-recording mixer Gary Rydstrom, supervising sound editor Matthew Wood, visual effects supervisors Roger Guyett, and executive producer Jason McGatlin.
+In October 2013, other crew members were confirmed, including sound designer Ben Burtt, director of photography Mindel, production designers Rick Carter and Darren Gilford, costume designer Michael Kaplan, special effects supervisor Chris Corbould, re-recording mixer Gary Rydstrom, supervising sound editor Matthew Wood, visual effects supervisor Roger Guyett, and executive producer Jason McGatlin.

 Casting

 Open auditions were held in the United Kingdom and the United States in November 2013 for the roles of "Rachel" and "Thomas".
 Casting began in earnest in January 2014, because of changes to the script by Kasdan and Abrams.
 Screen tests with actors continued until at least three weeks before the official announcement in April 2014, with final casting decisions made only a few weeks earlier.
 Actors testing had strict nondisclosure agreements, preventing them, their agents or their publicists from commenting on their involvement.
 Though Lucas intimated that previous cast members Carrie Fisher, Harrison Ford, and Mark Hamill would return for the new film as early as March 2013, their casting was not confirmed until over a year later.
+Fisher returned as she was impressed with the pitch of the new trilogy.